jjoony93/jeonssa-HCI/DP7 User Testing/report.md

 * Description: He is a KAIST ungraduate student in the Bio & Brain engineering department.
 He often whines about how he had to wait long time uncomfortably for the restaurant at Gangnam whenever he goes to see his girlfriend at Seoul.
 * Uniqueness: He really liked our application, and was very excited about it.
 He provided very positive feedbacks, but not many useful feedbacks that we could to usability lessons

-*Summary: For the first session, we positioned him at the last in the line.
-He first looked at the main page and without clicking “what does this site do”, he submitted form right away without any trial & errors.
-However, the default keyboard setting of ipad was in english rather than numbers and special characters, so it took a few seconds to convert to It took him 20 seconds to submit When she first looked at the main page, she clicked on “what does this site do” link to see the help page.
-She registered successfully without error in 48 seconds.
-However, she did not notice that the cell phone received a text message.
-After informed about the text message, she directly went into the link.
-She did not have hard time noticing what user page does and shows.
-In cancelling the reservation, it took 11 seconds with one trial & error.
+* Summary:
+	For the first session, we positioned him at the last in the line.
+He had a chance to look at what the person in front of him did, so he had already had a brief understanding of what to do with our service even before using it.
+As a result, he didn’t click on “what does this site do” and it took him a total of 15 seconds to register.
+When cancelling, it took him 10 seconds without any trial & errors.
-	For the second session, we positioned her at the last in the line.
-Using her experience from the first session, it only took 15 seconds to register, noticed text message right away, and took 8 seconds for cancellation..
+	For the second session, we positioned him at the first in the line.
+Using his experience from the first session, the fact that he was positioned in the first didn’t affect his performance.
+It only took 13 seconds to register and 8 seconds to cancel

 ---

-###### KAIST Undergraduate Student
+###### OWNER of restaurant at Gangnam

 <img src="./uncle.jpeg" width="450"><br>